 - The Princess of Themyscira: During the Final Battle, Diana destroys the Alicorn Amulet, thus closing the portal that Ares was using to unleash the demons of Tartarus on Equestria.
 When Ares' desperate attempts to keep it open result in him starting to be dragged into it himself, he grabs Diana and tries to drag her in with him, only to be stopped by Soarin's timely intervention.

-- The Eldar do this at the end of their Last Stand against the Reapers in the crossover The Mission Stays The Same; they pour their psychic energy into their homeworld's star, causing it to go nova and vaporize most of the invading fleet, along with all remaining traces of the Eldar race.
+- The Mission Stays the Same: The Eldar do this at the end of their Last Stand against the Reapers; they pour their psychic energy into their homeworld's star, causing it to go nova and vaporize most of the invading fleet, along with all remaining traces of the Eldar race.

-- In the Tamers Forever Series Gallantmon Crimson Mode uses up his remaining life to unleash a massive explosion that wipes out Daemon.
+- Tamers Forever Series: Gallantmon Crimson Mode uses up his remaining life to unleash a massive explosion that wipes out Daemon.

 - In Mega Man Recut, Ice Man tries this to both Wily and Mega Man, though he fails.
 It gets him killed.